orbitalflower/orbitalflower.github.io/_posts/2024-07-05-cookies-are-small-text-files.md

 all store cookies in a single non-human-readable file called `Cookies`.
 Firefox uses a sqlite database called `cookies.sqlite`.
 Neither of these are text files.

-Internet Explorer, which added cooie support in 1995 and was officially retired in 2022, did in fact store cookies as files in a folder.
+Internet Explorer, which added cookie support in 1995 and was officially retired in 2022, did in fact store cookies as files in a folder.
 Here's the screenshot again, depicting Windows 98 running Internet Explorer 5.0, a browser released in
 1999: